BorisDudkin/FinTech_Module7_ETF_Analysis_SQL_Python/README.md

 > Application summary<br/>

 ETF Analyzer assists investment advisors and indivifual investors, to interact with databases and perform sophsitcated financial analys.<br/>
-Furthermore, Voilà library transforms ETF Analyzer into interactive web application that nontechnical users without any coding experience can use.
+Furthermore, Voilà library transforms ETF Analyzer into an interactive web application that nontechnical users without any coding experience can use.

-- The analyzis begings with the user getting information about the portfolio of stocks forming the ETF:<br/>
+- The analyzis begings by informing the users about the portfolio of stocks that form the ETF:<br/>
   ![ETF](Images/ETF_table.PNG)<br/>
 - Next, a single stock's daily returns and cumulative returns are displayed and the trends are analyzed:<br/>
   ![ETF](Images/PYPL_returns.png)<br/>